Nepal is probably not the most popular travel destination in South Asia, but it still has a lot to offer.

 How much will a local or travel eSIM for Nepal cost you?

-You can get an eSIM for Nepal for as little as 9.50 USD, with 1 GB of data for 7 days, up to 44 USD, with 6 GB data for 15 days, from Airalo (Patancell) & Holafly.
+You can get an eSIM for Nepal for as little as 9.50 USD for 1 GB data (7 days) and up to 44 USD with 6 GB data for 15 days, from Airalo (Patancell) & Holafly.

 Those are some generous data allowances, right?

 In this guide, I will go over the eSIM options offered by the Nepalese mobile operators, Airalo & Holafly.
 Let's do this.

 Original publication: 31st of August 2022.
 Last updated: 18th of October 2023.